Will ASB run during the 2020/2021 academic year?

-ASB provides undergraduate university students with an intensive, short-term experiential learning opportunity where their community service work directly benefits the community organizations or schools.
+ASB provides undergraduate university students with an intensive, short-term experiential learning opportunity where they participate in meaningful, community-identified projects with a domestic or international partner organization.
 The projects give participants real-life experience working with and learning from people in the community.
-This experience helps to raise awareness about social issues, while breaking down stereotypes and promoting diversity.
+This experience helps to raise awareness about social issues; promote an appreciation of equity, diversity, and inclusion; highlight the importance of reciprocal relationships, and prepare students to act as catalysts for future change.

 Most participants find that they learn a lot about themselves and how they interact with people.
-Some people feel that the experience has changed the way they think about community, while others say the experience has changed their lives profoundly.
+Some participants feel that the experience has changed the way they think about the community, while others say the experience has changed their lives profoundly.

 The projects are developed by partner organizations, in collaboration with the Student Experience Office.

-Each project is collaboratively led by a number of Team Leaders and Team Advisors who are both Carleton University students and staff.
+Each project is collaboratively led by two Team Leaders and two Team Advisors – all of whom are Carleton University students and staff.

-Since student participants are selected by the end of October, there is approximately one ASB commitment every three weeks.
-Students attend pre-departure orientation sessions, which give students the opportunity to participate in activities that will allow them to develop as a team, get an overview of community service-learning, participate in reflection activities, and learn more about their trip location and the nature of the project.
-Students also participate in Campus to Community Days, team socials and fundraising projects.
+Student participants are selected by the end of October and there is approximately one ASB commitment every three weeks.
+Students attend three pre-departure orientation sessions, which allow them to develop as a team, participate in reflection activities, and learn more about their host community and the nature of their project.
+Students also participate in Campus to Community Days, team socials and, fundraising projects.
 ASB trips typically run for 7 days during the reading week in February.
 Afterwards, participants attend one final wrap-up session.

 Yes.
 Attendance at all ASB events is mandatory.